pcoh/SDCND_AdvancedLaneFind/writeup_PCohen.md

 ####1.
 Provide an example of a distortion-corrected image.

 ![alt text][image2]

 Example of a uncorrected image taken from the video
 ![alt text][image3]

 Example of a distortion-corrected image taken from the video

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
+The thresholding is done via a combination of different gradient thresholds as well as color thresholds.
+The combination is defined in function "thresholding" as defined in helperFunctions.py line 96 and following).
+This function makes use of the following thresholding techniques:
+* Absolute sobel gradient thresholding (in x-direction) (defined in helperFunctions.py line 43 and following)
+* Magnitude sobel gradient thresholding (defined in helperFunctions.py line 60 and following)
+* Thresholding by direction of sobel gradient (defined in helperFunctions.py line 73 and following)
+* Thresholding by Hue (color channel thresholding defined in helperFunctions.py line 86 and following))
+* Thresholding by Saturation

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]